Captain Scarlet and the Mysterons: Broadcast history

 Captain Scarlet had its official UK premiere on 29 September 1967 on the ATV Midlands franchise of the ITV network.
 The first episode was seen by an estimated 450,000 viewers, a figure considered promising.
 Exactly five months earlier, this episode had been broadcast in the London area as an unscheduled late-night test transmission.
 The series officially debuted in London and Scotland on 1 October, with the Granada, Anglia, Channel, Southern and Westward franchises following later that month.
 By the end of 1967, 4.95 million UK households—equivalent to 10.9 million people—were watching the series.
 In the Midlands, viewing figures had risen to 1.1 million halfway through the run.

 By the start of 1968, Captain Scarlet was being broadcast in all parts of the UK.
 The series would go on to be shown in more than 40 other countries, including Canada, Australia, New Zealand and Japan.
 In the United States, it aired in first-run syndication.
 Only six episodes were shown in the Netherlands.

 UK re-runs varied by franchise.
 Granada, Harlech and Tyne Tees Television repeated the series until 1972, while in the Midlands, it aired four times in colour between 1969 and 1974.
 By contrast, Yorkshire Television did not run it again until the 1980s, by which time various ITV franchises were still repeating the series on Saturday and Sunday mornings.
 The series was later shown in segmented form on Night Network.

 Captain Scarlet was subsequently acquired by the BBC, which on 1 October 1993 began the series' first networked (UK-wide) run on BBC2.
 The first episode achieved viewing figures of four million, the channel's third-largest audience that week.
+Around that same time, the show also aired in the United States on the Sci-Fi Channel as part of their morning animation block, in Canada on YTV, and in Australia along with other Supermarionation shows on Nickelodeon's Nick at Nite block.
 In September 2001, the BBC began repeating the series in digitally-remastered form.
 Following the September 11 attacks, the episode order was changed: "Winged Assassin" (in which the Mysterons destroy an airliner) and "Big Ben Strikes Again" (in which they hi-jack a nuclear device), were postponed due to perceived similarities between the plots and real-world events.
 These episodes were eventually broadcast in November and December 2001.

 In June 2024, UK channel Talking Pictures TV started a repeat run on Saturday afternoons.
 The same month, MeTV Toons in the US began airing various Anderson series, including Captain Scarlet.